South London trains set to be disrupted

 Engineers working on resignalling works in SOuth London. // Credit Network Rail

-Train services will be suspended for one week at the end of October on parts of and lines in South London because of improvements being made to the signalling,
+Train services will be suspended for one week at the end of October on parts of National Rail and Overground lines in South London because of improvements being made to the signalling,

-The disruption will be during the half-term week from Saturday, 26 October to Friday 1 November.
+The will be during the half-term week from Saturday, 26 October to Friday 1 November.

 [NWR] Kent and South East London railway renewed